Zoophish/planetset-docs/docs/instancing.md

 # Populations

 Instancers can be used to automatically place many of the same objects in the scene.
-Instancers are called populations in PlanetSet and can be used via the populations sub panel.
+Instancers create groups of instances called populations and can be controlled via the populations sub panel.
 To add a population, use the `Add Population Instancer` menu.

 ![Populations Panel](media/populations_panel.jpg){ width=50% }